AndyObtiva/glimmer-cw-video/README.md

 ## Samples

-Run this command after installing the gem to list available Video samples via the Glimmer Meta-Sample (note that you would have to restart the Glimmer Meta-Sample after every run because of an unresolved issue):
+Run this command after installing the gem to list available Video samples via the Glimmer Meta-Sample (note that you would have to restart the Glimmer Meta-Sample after every Video sample run because of an unresolved minor issue):

 ```
 glimmer samples